pfitzer/pcache/README.md

 ## usage

     var cache = import('pcache');
-    // init new cache with cache time of 60s var myCache = new cache(60);
+    # init new cache with caching time of 60s
+    var myCache = new cache(60);

 ### setter
     myCache.set('foo', 'bar');
+    # you can also set a individual caching time
+    myCache.set('foo', 'bar', 3600);

 ### getter
     myCache.get('foo');